null

 WHAT "SIDE" OF THE BAT SHOULD I HIT THE BALL?

-For baseball bats that you have selected "Pro Style Logo Placement & Ink Dot", which we have to do for pro players' maple and birch bats, use the ink dot as your point of reference.
-When making contact with the ball, the ink dot (not the logo) should be facing the sky or facing the ground when making contact with the ball.
-See FAQ: "What is the black dot I see on some baseball bats" for more about ink dotting.
+For baseball bats where the option "Pro Style Logo Placement & Ink Dot" is selected, typically for professional players' maple and birch bats, use the ink dot as your point of reference.
+Ensure that the ink dot, not the logo, is facing either upward or downward when making contact with the ball.
+Refer to the FAQ section on "What is the black dot I see on some baseball bats" for further information on ink dotting.

-For more information on hitting with wood, click here.
-Plus every Phoenix Bats order comes with detailed tips for hitting success and for best bat care.
+For more insights on hitting with wood, click here.
+Additionally, every Phoenix Bats order is accompanied by detailed tips for achieving successful hits and maintaining the bat in optimal condition.

 WHAT IS THE BLACK DOT I SEE ON SOME BASEBALL BATS AND WHY IS THE LOGO AND ENGRAVING ON A DIFFERENT LOCATION ON THESE BATS?